EllyChanx/Hoover/README.md

   }
 })
 ```
-I altered the `switch` to store the movement coord. `this.moveTrace` as string in arrays; then I use `JSON.stringify` to allow `.includes` to be implemented.
-Potential problem on comparing array using `JSON.stringify` have not yet been found, but I simply (somehow) feel struggled that coord. for `this.moveTrace` are being stored as string.
+I altered the `switch` to store the movement coordinate `this.moveTrace` as string in arrays; then used `JSON.stringify` to allow `.includes` to be implemented.
+Potential problem on comparing array using `JSON.stringify` have not yet been found, but I simply (somehow) feel struggled that coordinate for `this.moveTrace` are being stored as string.